TVA: Triggered Value Asset.

 Why this is harder than PVP.

 PVP asks one audience to like a message.
-The Forward Test asks two audiences to like it — the recipient AND whoever they might forward it to.
+TVA asks two audiences to like it: the recipient AND whoever they might forward it to.
 A message that clears that bar has to be:

 - Valuable enough that sharing it makes the sharer look smart